vineetdhanawat/email-bomber/README.md

 That also changes Received-SPF: pass to Received-SPF: softfail which can be fixed by setting an SPF record for the domain and enabling DKIM

 Reference http://stackoverflow.com/questions/8236312/how-to-remove-via-and-server-name-when-sending-mails-with-php

+## SPAM Bot
+When count>1, script send emails using random From: addresses with random 20 chars appended at end of emails to avoid duplication

 ## License